-GENEVA — The first international organization dates to a European treaty more than two centuries ago to oversee ship tolls, towpaths and trade disputes on the Rhine River.
+GENEVA (AN) — The first international organization dates to a European treaty more than two centuries ago to oversee ship tolls, towpaths and trade disputes on the Rhine River.

 The fledging river administration created by the Treaty of 15 October 1804 between the French Empire and Holy Roman Empire of the German Nation evolved into the Central Commission for the Navigation of the Rhine.

 The 1814 Treaty of Paris established freedom of commercial navigation as a basic principle for managing the major international rivers of Europe.
 The 1815 Congress of Vienna created the Rhine commission, bringing welcome stability to an international trade route after a quarter-century of war in Europe.

 Initially, the commission engineered and managed the river to ensure the passage of coal, chemicals and other goods.
 Considerations about pollution, freshwater resources and hydroelectric power would come later.
 The need to maintain a freely navigable and clean waterway was not limited to the Rhine.
 More international entities sprouted up in Europe, notably on the Elbe River, in the Treaty of Versailles, and on the Douro River, in the Albufeira Convention.